 Non-Credit Continuing Studies Program Student Fees:

 Reserved spaces are reserved for the individual permit holder on a 24 hour basis.
-Only a limited number of these permits are available and are only for those who qualify based on employment classification.
-When the original owner relinquishes a reserved space, the reserved space status will be retired and the space will be converted to general parking.
+These spots are available only to full-time faculty and staff.
 A significant premium is charged for this privilege.
 Purchase is dependent on having no record of unpaid fees or fines in the Office of the Bursar and the Office of Parking Services.

 IU Northwest Handicapped Parking Permit holders are authorized to park in IU Northwest handicapped identified parking spaces.
 All individuals parking in handicapped spaces must display an IU Northwest Handicapped Parking Permit.
 Individuals requesting a handicapped permit should contact Parking Services.

 Either one of the following documentation should be submitted with the request:

 A temporary handicapped permit will be issued to those needing short-term handicapped parking.
 An individual is given two weeks to visit a physician and receive authorization in writing attesting to his or her disability.
 Upon receipt of this authorization, the Office of Parking Services will issue a thirty (30) day temporary handicapped permit.
 If the person requires the permit for more than thirty (30) days, the applicant must apply for a state issued placard or license plate and submit the appropriate documentation described above.

 Handicapped permits replace an existing Faculty/Staff, Student, or Reserved Parking Permit, or they may be purchased at the regular rate of the permit that the individual is eligible to purchase.
 This does not include a motorcycle permit.

 Visitors to the campus can be issued a temporary handicap permit for one or two days upon making a request to parking services.